A customer timeline is a powerful way to keep track of your customers’ activity and engagement with your business across all channels.

 Examples of Events You Should Track Within Your Timeline

 Customer events, also known as customer-acquisition events, are key moments in the customer journey where a brand has the golden opportunity to make a lasting impression.
+Using notes to capture subtle details from these events can provide additional context and improve future interactions.

 - First purchase